thycotic/privman-docs/install/agents/agent-inst-mac.md

 ##### Distribution Tool

-Using a Deployment Tool like Jamf or SCCM, include both the PKG installer and the __agentconfig.json__ files in the distribution package together, then deploy the package onto your endpoint macs by running a script using a tool or remotely by using ssh to install the PKG, for example:
+Using a Deployment Tool like Jamf or SCCM, include both the PKG installer and the __agentconfig.json__ files in the distribution package together, then deploy the package onto your endpoint Macs by running a script using a tool or remotely by using ssh to install the PKG, for example:

 ```shell
 sudo installer -pkg ThycoticManagementAgent.10.6.20.pkg -target /